eostitan/delphioracle/README.md

 ```

-# Retrieve the last data point (use average / 10000 to get the actual value)
+# Retrieve the last data point

+Use average / 10000 to get the actual value.

 ```
 cleos get table <eoscontract> <eoscontract> eosusdstore --limit 1